ArjanDEV32/http-server-CPP/README.md

 # HTTP server in CPP
-This project is a demonstration of an http server in cpp.
+This project is a demonstration of an http server in cpp that only works on **linux**.

 This project is composed of a namespace called `http` and that name space is composed of three classes: